trak3r/rngesus/prompt.md

-please audit all the views for other style inconsistencies. be very cautious about breaking functionality. style changes only!
+please audit the controller, models, and views for test coverage. thanks!